 Canada is officially set to embark on its second-wave of cannabis legalization.
 On June 14th, 2019, Health Canada released their final Regulations for new cannabis products, which will see cannabis edibles, extracts and topicals enter the market for recreational use.
-The Regulations will come into effect on October 17th, 2019—exactly one year after government legalized the use of dried flower and oils.
+The Regulations will come into effect on October 17th, 2019—exactly one year after the government legalized the use of dried flower and oils.
 But don’t mark your calendars just yet—these new products aren’t expected to hit the market until at least December 2019.
+Let’s dive into legalization 2.0.

 If you’re a foodie and a cannabis enthusiast (or maybe you’re just looking for an alternative to smoking), the idea of having your pot and eating it too probably sounds like a dream combination.
 If you’re like me, this may evoke candy shop-like images of walls lined by confectionary favourites—chocolates, and lollipops, and gummies, oh my!